gren-lang/compiler/README.md

 ## Build from source

 This project uses [devbox](https://www.jetify.com/devbox) for managing dependencies required to build the project.
-If you don't want to use devbox, you can find a list of the requried dependencies and their specific versions in `devbox.json`.
+If you don't want to use devbox, you can find a list of the requried dependencies and the commands for building the compiler in `devbox.json`.

 Since Gren 0.4 the compiler is implemented in two parts.
-The Gren-portion of the compiler lives in `src`, and once built it acts as a frontend to the Haskell-portion of the compiler.
+The Gren-part of the compiler lives in `src`, and once built it acts as a frontend to the Haskell-part of the compiler.

-The end goal is for the entire compiler to be written in Gren, but for now you need to build both Gren- and Haskell-portions of the compiler.
+The end goal is for the entire compiler to be written in Gren.

+To build the compiler:

-1. Use `devbox shell` to get a terminal with the required dependencies installed.
+1. Use `devbox run prepare-deps` to setup the required dependencies.
+The first time you run this it might take a while.
-2. Use `./build_dev_bin.sh` to build the Haskell-based compiler.
-You should now have a `./gren` file in your directory.
-3. Build the Gren compiler with `npm run prepublishOnly`
+2. Build the compiler with `devbox run build`.
-4. You can now execute your local build with `GREN_BIN=./gren node ./cli.js`

-`GREN_BIN` tells the compiler which Haskell-binary to communicate with.
-If not specified, it will be downloaded.
+You can now execute the compiler with `node ./cli.js` or just `./cli.js`.
+The Gren-part of the compiler will download a pre-built binary of the Haskell-part from Github.
+If you want to run the compiler with the Haskell-part you've built yourself, set the path to the Haskell-binary in a `GREN_BIN` environment variable.

 Don't forget to check the `scripts` defined in `devbox.json`.
 They can be executed using `devbox run <script>`.